-Just one year after Uber was launched, it had experienced so much growth that it was hiring one new driver for every seven rides – without needing to spend anything on marketing.
+Just one year after Uber was launched, it had experienced so much growth that it was hiring one new driver for every seven rides – with virtually zero marketing spend.

 These are three examples of companies who nailed product market fit from day one.
 There was pent up demand for their product before it was even launched.
-Achieving a product-market fit is one of the most crucial goals that a startup needs to achieve in order to scale – but it is also the least understood concept.
+Achieving a product-market fit is one of the most crucial elements a startup needs to achieve in order to scale – but it is also the least understood.

 According to an analysis of 3,200 companies published by the Startup Genome Report, “90% of startups fail due to premature scaling.”
 The report added, “70% of startups scaled before they were ready and, the founders substantially underestimated the length to confirm their market.”